-Osteitis pubis (OP) is characterized by non-infectious inflammation of the pubic symphysis.
+Osteitis pubis is characterized by non-infectious inflammation of the pubic symphysis.
 Clinical presentation The presentation is typical with varying degrees of pelvic and/or perineal pain, reproduced on hip adduction.
-Pathology Although the etiology is sometimes unknown, the most com...
+Pathology Although the etiology is sometimes unknown, the most common c...

 Shenton line is an imaginary curved line drawn along the inferior border of the superior pubic ramus (superior border of the obturator foramen) and along the inferomedial border of the neck of femur.
-This line should be continuous and smooth.
-Interruption of the Shenton line can indicate (in ...
+This line should be continuous and smooth1.
+Interruption of the Shenton line can indicate (in...